leangjia/blender_docs/manual/grease_pencil/animation/interpolation.rst

    When you are on a frame between two keyframes and click the sequence button a breakdown keyframe will be added on every frame between the previous and next keyframe.

+   Step
+      The number of frames between generated interpolated frames.
    Type
       Interpolation method to use for the sequence.